 Management Systems and ISO are only for Big Businesses – A Myth

-Management systems are customer-centric with a focus on the requirements of customers in conjunction with regulations /standards, internal corporate requirements, and vendor inputs.
+Management systems are customer-centric with a focus on the requirements of customers along with regulations /standards, internal corporate requirements, and vendor inputs.

 Four Challenges in a Business